 So when Chris and I were determined to take a week off of work in October, we immediately knew we wanted to explore the charms of Vermont.

-With the help of Moon Travel Guides and their new book The Open Road: 50 Best Road Trips in the USA, plus our own little research, we created and had the best road trip to Vermont that you’ll want to copy.
+With the help of Moon Travel Guides and their book The Open Road: 50 Best Road Trips in the USA, plus our own little research, we created and had the best road trip to Vermont that you’ll want to copy.

-Vermont Fall Road Trip Itinerary
+- The Ultimate Vermont Road Trip Itinerary

 The Ultimate Vermont Road Trip Itinerary